akanuasiegbu/Leveraging-Trajectory-Prediction-for-Pedestrian-Video-Anomaly-Detection/README.md

 ##### Pretrained LSTM Models:
 Trained LSTM models for Avenue and ShanghiTech can be found [here](https://drive.google.com/drive/folders/1kZUxDyCETg7FY_-WeICILeyUYUDJ-nEH)

+##### LSTM Inference
+We do not explictly save the LSTM trajectory outputs into a file (such as pkl).
+Therefore the inference and the AUC calcution step for the LSTM model are performed simultaneously.
+Please refer to LSTM AUC Calcuation section shown below.

 ##### BiTrap Inference
 To obtain BiTrap PKL files containing the pedestrain trajectory use commands below.